 I’ve been harsh on Predator 2.

 The funny thing is it actually tells a better story!
-Harrigan’s persistence in chasing down what he thinks is an assassin is a decent mystery, even if we know what’s going on.
-Then there’s Special Agent Keys (Gary Busey and his teeth nail the arrogance) and his team of douchebags, who think they’ve got it all figured out.
-There’s the gang war that the Predator may be inadvertently helping solve, and of course there’s the always great Bill Paxton, who with this film completes the ‘killed by Terminator/Alien/Predator’ achievement.
+Harrigan’s persistence in chasing down what he thinks is an assassin is a decent plot thread; giving us a chance to see his team’s skills as they start to realise what’s going on.
+Then there’s Special Agent Gary Busey’s Teeth and his team of douche-bags, who think they’ve got it all figured out with their arrogance and technology.
+There’s the gang war that the Predator may be inadvertently helping solve.
+Then there’s the always fantastic Bill Paxton, who unlocks the achievement for being killed by a Terminator, Xenomorph, and a Predator.

-In this very different type of jungle, we get what I think is a much younger Predator; a cockier, more aggressive hunter who gets himself into some situations that I don’t think the original would have put himself in.
+I think we get a much younger Predator in this concrete jungle (anyone else remember a Predator book with that title?).
+He’s a cockier and more aggressive hunter who gets himself into some situations that I don’t think the original would have put himself in.
 In fact, I don’t think the ‘OG Predator’ would have been killed or lost a hand.
 Heat and violence are obviously desired, but I think this Predator made a series of errors.
 He became a lot more interesting to me when I realised that he was flawed.

-Ultimately, Predator 2’s biggest problem is the film it followed.
-But taken on it’s own its a decent action/sci-fi film that deserves more credit than it receives.
+Ultimately, Predator 2’s biggest problem is its predecessor.
+But taken on it’s own it’s a decent action/sci-fi film that deserves more credit than it receives.